 Once an MBA employee gets hired, however, earnings potential varies from industry to industry.
 Traditionally, some of the highest paying MBA careers have been in investment banking and financial services, but career opportunities and pay structures in those industries are changing rapidly.
 Health care, technology and energy-related positions are becoming more attractive, as demand for qualified leaders and problem-solvers in those areas increases.
 Salaries vary even within disciplines: Marketing and human resources executives typically earn less than financial or operational officers.

 The good news is that over the last few years, graduates with MBAs have found opportunities in a greater variety of fields than in the past.
 And entrepreneurs are finding that the skills learned in an MBA program can help them turn great ideas into successful companies [source: Morgan].

 What's the bottom line here?
 The pursuit of an MBA degree can help you put another feather in your cap, build important skills, gain practical experience and make valuable connections that can help maximize your income potential over the length of your career.

-For more information on graduate school and careers, take a look at the links on the next page.
+For more information on graduate school and careers, take a look at the links below.

 - Graduate Management Admission Council.
 "2010 GMAC Corporate Recruiters Survey."http://www.gmac.com/NR/rdonlyres/57F459C7-48E1-4C77-8A15-B003E04FF8D8/0/CorporateRecruiters2010SR.pdf

 - Badenhausen, Kurt.
 Special Report: The Best Business Schools.
 Forbes.com.
 August 9, 2010.
 (Sept.
 2, 2010)http://www.forbes.com/2009/08/05/best-business-schools-09-leadership-careers_land.html.